ananthpy/Cyclistic/README.md

     * Created two new columns to calculate ride_length and total_minutes.
         ![image](https://github.com/ananthpy/Cyclistic/assets/61512024/dbe19b4c-cb6c-462d-8b20-b760d4496bbf)
     * After combining the data, multiple instances of "NULL" strings appear, These rows of data are considered incomplete and thus need to be removed.
-This is achieved using the WHERE clause, NOT LIKE operator, and appropriate conditions.
+This is achieved using the WHERE clause, NOT LIKE operator, and appropriate conditions.4

       ![image](https://github.com/ananthpy/Cyclistic/assets/61512024/5ae73def-f41a-4c91-932b-07c79fc7b197)

 * Leveraging the advantages of Power BI's built-in functions and DAX measures to create various additional columns for improved visualization.
-  By following these steps, the data is effectively cleaned, transformed, and prepared for visualization purposes using Postgre SQL, while Power BI is utilized to create additional columns that enhance the visualization experience.
+  By following these steps, the data is effectively cleaned, transformed, and prepared for visualization purposes using Postgre SQL, while Power BI is utilizedto create additional columns that enhance the visualization experience.
 ### 4.Analyze & Share.
 * To initiate the analysis, we have the total number of rides and their distribution between casual and member riders.
 It is evident that there is a significant majority of member riders compared to casual riders.

     ![image](https://github.com/ananthpy/Cyclistic/assets/61512024/c21e523c-cb51-4b71-a654-1424295972a8)

     ![image](https://github.com/ananthpy/Cyclistic/assets/61512024/33458ed1-d7cf-44fe-9222-066883cb4561)

 * The line chart below illustrates the distribution of total rides throughout the days of the week.
 For member riders, the line shows a consistent and balanced pattern with steady usage from Monday to Friday, followed by a sharp decline during the weekends.
 Conversely, casual riders exhibit significantly lower usage during weekdays, but experience a sudden spike in ride frequency over the weekends.